canonical/curtin/doc/topics/config.rst

 **permissions**: *<Unix permission string>*

-Specify the permissions mode string for the file.
+Specify the permissions mode as an integer or string of numbers.

 **content**: *<data>*

 Specify the content.
-Some prefixes can be used, such as !!binary

 **Example**::